 - Everyone, including medical staff and patients, should wash their hands frequently.
 Use alcohol-based hand sanitizer or wash with soap for 40-60 seconds.

 - If you don’t see a medical provider wash their hands and/or put on clean gloves before patient contact, speak up!
 This can be awkward, but it is important.

-- Bring your own bleach-containing wipes and use them to regularly.
+- Bring your own bleach-containing wipes to the hospital and use them regularly.
 Clean all surfaces in a hospital room that you (patient or visitor) may touch.
-Wipe down door knobs, tray table, bed rails, light switches, faucet handles, etc.
+Wipe down doorknobs, nurse call buttons, tray tables, bed rails, light switches, faucet handles, etc.

-- If a doctor wants you to take antibiotics, ask if you need these medications, or if the doctor is prescribing them as a precaution.
+- If a doctor prescribes antibiotics, ask if you need these medications, or if the doctor is prescribing them as a precaution.
 Doctors sometimes prescribe antibiotics out of an excess of caution or due to standard protocols that may not apply to you (or your loved one).

 Is there any good news?